vincentbernat/network-lab/lab-arista-veos/README.md

 time to detect failures (30 seconds).
 I don't know if it is expected (I hope not) and if there is a problem with the used configuration.

+The MLAG is a useless complication to this lab.
+VARP should work without it.
+To remove any trace of this MLAG, try the following
+commands:

+    no mlag configuration
+    no vlan 4094
+    no interface vlan 4094
+    no interface Port-Channel 3
+    interface eth3
+     switchport mode access
+     switchport access vlan 3
+    router ospf 10
+     no network 192.0.2.0/30 area 0.0.0.0
+    interface eth1
+     no description
+     no switchport mode
+     no switchport trunk group

 Download
 --------